Bluntnose stingray: Biology and ecology

 The bluntnose stingray has generally nocturnal habits and spends much of the day buried in the substrate.
 It has been known to follow the rising tide to forage in water barely deep enough to cover its body.
 This species preys upon small invertebrates, including crustaceans, annelid worms, and bivalve and gastropod molluscs, and bony fishes.
 It mainly targets benthic and burrowing organisms, but also opportunistically takes free-swimming prey.
-In Delaware Bay, this species feeds predominantly on the shrimp Cragon septemspinosa and the blood worm Glycera dibranchiata, and its overall dietary composition is virtually identical to that of the roughtail stingray (D. centroura), with which it shares the bay.
+In Delaware Bay, this species feeds predominantly on the sand shrimp Crangon septemspinosa and the blood worm Glycera dibranchiata, and its overall dietary composition is virtually identical to that of the roughtail stingray (Bathytoshia centroura), with which it shares the bay.
 The bluntnose stingray is preyed upon by larger fishes such as the bull shark (Carcharhinus leucas).
 Known parasites of this species include the tapeworms Acanthobothrium brevissime and Kotorella pronosoma, the monogenean Listrocephalos corona, and the trematodes Monocotyle pricei and Multicalyx cristata.

 Like other stingrays, the bluntnose stingray is aplacental viviparous. with the embryos initially sustained by yolk.
 Later in development, finger-like extensions of the uterine epithelium called "trophonemata" surround the embryo and deliver protein and lipid-rich histotroph ("uterine milk") produced by the mother.
 Only the left ovary and uterus in adult females are functional.
 Mating occurs during a well-defined period from April to June, peaking in May, with the males presumably using their pointed teeth to grasp the females for copulation.
 However, embryonic development halts at the blastoderm stage, shortly after the formation of the zygote, and does not resume for approximately ten months.
 In the spring of the following year, the embryos rapidly mature over a period of 10–12 weeks.
 This period of embryonic diapause may reflect the greater availability of food in the spring.

 Including the extended period of diapause, the gestation period lasts around 11–12 months, with 1–6 young being born in mid to late May.
 In 1941, in a shallow channel between Chincoteague Island and Cape Charles, Virginia, several large bluntnose stingrays were observed repeatedly breaking the surface and swimming rapidly in straight lines, some with their tails thrashing in the air; others were seen rising slowly to the surface and "hanging" for several minutes.
 One of the rays was hooked and the shock of capture caused it to release five near-term fetuses, suggesting that this activity may have been related to parturition.
 The aborted young were pale with small yolk sacs, and a swelling in the place of their tail spines.
 Females begin ovulating a new batch of eggs immediately after giving birth, indicating that they have an annual reproductive cycle.
 Newborn rays measure 15–17 cm across and weigh 170–250 g.
 Males mature sexually at disc width of 30–36 cm and a weight of 3–6 kg, while females mature at a disc width of 50–54 cm and a weight of 7–15 kg.